cyrus-and/chrome-remote-interface/README.md

 const CDP = require('chrome-remote-interface');
 ```

-To use a non-minified version manually run webpack with:

-    DEBUG=true npm run webpack

 ### Using *vanilla* JavaScript

 To generate a JavaScript file that can be used with a `<script>` element: